Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 Memory is divided into bytes.
 Chunk of bytes makes memory/storage.
 Every byte has it's address in the memory to uniquely identify them from other.

 - When ever we perform any operations & we use memory.
 The complier will assign the bytes for instance int occupies 4-bytes.
-- In cpu the entire memory is divided into managable pieces knows as segments.
+- In cpu the entire memory is divided into manageable pieces knows as segments.
 The size of segment is 64kb.

 ![static_vs_dynamic](../Images/static_dynamic.png)